huggingface/blog/course-launch-event.md

 ## Day 2 (November 16th): The tools you will use

-Day 2 will be focused on talks by the Hugging Face team as well as the [Gradio team](https://www.gradio.app/) and the [Streamlit team](https://streamlit.io/) showing you the tools you will use.
+Day 2 will be focused on talks by the Hugging Face, [Gradio](https://www.gradio.app/), and [AWS](https://aws.amazon.com/) teams, showing you the tools you will use.

 <div
     class="container md:grid md:grid-cols-2 gap-2 max-w-7xl"